 'Carnivore.'
 He breathed, his eyes wide.

 'That's cause it's true.'
 And with that I let go of both wrists.

 Aaron flew backwards into his seat with such force that it rocked back onto its hind legs.
-His eyes went wide, arms scrabbling in mid air, searching in vain for something to grab, as the chair teetered on its center of gravity for a fraction of a second then toppled.
+His eyes went wide, arms scrabbling in mid air, searching in vain for something to grab, as the chair teetered on its centre of gravity for a fraction of a second then toppled.
 The wrong way.
 Aaron looked set for a hard landing until a hand shot out of nowhere and grabbed the back of his chair, hauling it onto all fours with a snap.